onsah/my-static-site-generator/content/pages/posts/pinning-nixpkgs-without-flakes.md

 Which is all we need.

 ## NixOS configuration
 It's harder to pin nixpkgs for NixOS configurations, because NixOS configurations implicitly depend on `<nixpkgs/nixos>`, and because it's a lookup path, it requires `NIX_PATH` environment variable to point to `nixpkgs`.
 It kind of creates a loop if you want to declare `NIX_PATH` inside `configuration.nix`, because in order to interpret `configuration.nix` you first need to determine the location of `nixpkgs` which is only available after `NIX_PATH` is set.
 So this way of managing requires to run `nixos-rebuild` **twice** to actually take effect.
 I think this is not a good UX.
-Fortunately, we can use write a script that passes the appropriate `NIX_PATH` to `nixos-rebuild`.
+Fortunately, we can write a script that passes the appropriate `NIX_PATH` to `nixos-rebuild`.
 In order to prevent incorrect usage, `NIX_PATH` shouldn't be empty by default.

 I use the following [Nu Shell](https://www.nushell.sh/) script for this:
 ```nu